How to Protect Yourself From Fraudulent Emails

 2FA is really easy to set up and offers you extra protection against people hacking your emails.

-How to set up two factor authentication on GSuite
+How to set up two factor authentication on Google Workspace

 If you have a G Suite account through your work, school or other groups you may not be able to set up 2FA.
 You will need to ask your administrator to do this through the Google Admin Console